benrobson/shadowolfyt.com/README.md

-# shadowolfyt.com
+## shadowolfyt.com
-This is my website that I test web development skills on.
+This is a website that is being redeveloped.
+This site is where I plan to host information about my bots and their documentation.